countries/countries/README.markdown

 gem "money", "~> 6.9"
 ```

-**WARNING** if you have a top level class named `Money` you will conflict with this gem.
-If this is a large issue we will add a feature to turn currency features off.

 Countries now uses the [Money](https://github.com/RubyMoney/money) gem.
-What this means is you now get back a Money::Currency object that gives you access to all the currency information.
+What this means is you now get back a `Money::Currency` object that gives you access to all the currency information.

 ```ruby
 c = ISO3166::Country['us']